-Use cubical shelving
+Use cubical game shelving

 I know many people who store their games of those shelves that have a bunch of square openings.
 One of the benefits of this is not only can you group by similar box size, as previously mentioned, but for smaller games, decks of cards, and dice, you can use cubical bins to simply throw them in.

-Use book shelves that have adjustable shelving height
+Use book shelves that have adjustable shelving height for your games

 Our bookcases have those little pegs that allow us to move shelves up and down.
 So after grouping like-sizes, we can easily make a shelf full of games without gaps in between.